sebfisch/java-data/content/docs/features/switchpatterns.md

 Traditional `switch` constructs throw a `NullPointerException` when inspecting the `null` value.
-The new `switch` constructs retains this behavior in some cases.
+The new `switch` construct retains this behavior in some cases.
 As an example, consider the following function on `RGBColor` values.

 ```java